simberaj/homesteading-translation/htn_en.md

 In this theory, there are three ways to acquire ownership of land:

 - On a frontier, where land exists that has never had an owner, one can acquire ownership by homesteading, mixing one's labor with the unowned land, fencing it, and defending one's title.

-The usual means of transfer in settled areas is transfer of title—that is, receiving the deed from the previous owner.
+- The usual means of transfer in settled areas is transfer of title—that is, receiving the deed from the previous owner.
 In this theory, the concept of *chain of title* is important.
 The ideal proof of ownership is a chain of deeds and transfers extending back to when the land was originally homesteaded.

-Finally, the common-law theory recognizes that land title may be lost or abandoned (for example, if the owner dies without heirs, or the records needed to establish chain of title to vacant land are gone).
-A piece of land that has become derelict in this way may be claimed by adverse possession—one moves in, improves it, and defends title as if homesteading.
+- Finally, the common-law theory recognizes that land title may be lost or abandoned (for example, if the owner dies without heirs, or the records needed to establish chain of title to vacant land are gone).
+A piece of land that has become derelict in this way may be claimed by adverse possession - one moves in, improves it, and defends title as if homesteading.

 This theory, like hacker customs, evolved organically in a context where central authority was weak or nonexistent.
 It developed over a period of